paulsmal/beam/README.md

 - **Broadcast channels**: For streaming data between upload and download handlers
 - **DashMap**: Thread-safe concurrent HashMap for managing active streams

+## Features

+- **Token-based authentication**: Secure access with short-lived tokens
+- **Automatic token extension**: Tokens extend while actively streaming
+- **Token cleanup**: Expired tokens are automatically removed
+- **Stream isolation**: Each token's uploads/downloads are isolated

+## Token Lifecycle

+- Initial lifetime: 20 minutes
+- Extended by 5 minutes on each use
+- Tokens expire if unused
+- Active streams keep tokens alive

 ## Limitations

-- No authentication or authorization
 - No persistent storage - files only exist during active streaming
-- One upload per filename at a time (returns 409 Conflict for concurrent uploads)
+- One upload per filename per token at a time
 - No resume capability for interrupted transfers
-- Upload waits indefinitely for a download client to connect
+- Upload waits up to 5 minutes for a download client to connect

 ### Running tests